SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity opened her door, expecting Pinkie Pie, which she found.
 What she wasn't expecting, was the dress she had on.
 Pinkie Pie was wearing the dress Rarity gave her when they got together.

-“Hello, darling,” Rarity said.
-“I didn't know we were wearing dresses or I would have put one on.”
+"Hello, darling," Rarity said.
+"I didn't know we were wearing dresses or I would have put one on."

-Pinkie said, “Can I come in?
-I have a gift for you.”
+Pinkie said, "Can I come in?
+I have a gift for you."

-“Sure,” Rarity said before she stepped aside.
+"Sure," Rarity said before she stepped aside.

 Pinkie entered the shop as Rarity noticed a large flat present on Pinkie's back.

 Pinkie sat the present on a modeling pedestal.
-“This is from me and Fluttershy.”
+"This is from me and Fluttershy."

 Rarity smiled.
-“Oh, you didn't have to get me anything.”
+"Oh, you didn't have to get me anything."

-Pinkie replied, “We didn't have to, but we wanted to.”
+Pinkie replied, "We didn't have to, but we wanted to."

 Rarity slowly opened the present.